miracleonyenma/portfolioX/content/articles/quick-note-on-array-map.md

 ---
 title: Quick note on Array map
-description: Here's a quick and basic explanation and use of the array.prototype.map() function
+description: Here's a quick, basic explanation and use of the array.prototype.map() function
 tags: [Array methods, Javascript, Notes, web]
 ---